The best splash pads in Auckland for Kids

 Corner of Onekirirea and Tuatua Road, Hobsonville Point, Auckland

-Fun water play park with barbeque facilities for families to enjoy.
+Small fun neighbourhood water play park with shade clothes for the kids.
+Plus there are barbeque facilities for families to enjoy.

 Auckland for Kids Tips: